-How You Can Help A Survivor Of Sexual Assault Start To Heal
+How To Help A Survivor Of Sexual Assault Start To Heal

 News anchors provide minute-long coverage of cases, films portray fictional scenes, colleges state their opposition.
 But what does anybody really know about sexual assault?